 No other emperor is credited with taking the garden architecture and floral designs to the height as Shah Jahan.
-The pinnacle of which was reached when he constructed the sprawling funeral paradise Taj Mahal in Agra to commemorate his beloved wife Mumtaj Mahal.
+The pinnacle of this was reached when he constructed the sprawling funeral paradise Taj Mahal in Agra to commemorate his beloved wife, Mumtaj Mahal.
 But in this blog, we are not going to talk about the Taj Mahal.

-Instead we’ll focus on some of the other but equally impressive Mughal Gardens in Kashmir which the Mughal adopted as their summer capital.
+Instead, we’ll focus on some of the other but equally impressive Mughal Gardens in Kashmir which the Mughal adopted as their summer capital.
 So read on about the top Mughal Gardens in Kashmir that you must visit if you are planning your tours to Kashmir.
 Also, you should know the best time to visit Kashmir to enjoy the garden tour, as the freezing climate conditions will cover greenery.

 6 Famous Mughal Gardens in Kashmir